-In 2015 and 2017, Novartis and Amgen entered into agreements regarding the development and commercialization of Aimovig, which the companies co-commercialize in the US and to which Novartis has exclusive rights in all territories outside the US, excluding Japan.
-Amgen issued a termination notice in April 2019 based on an alleged material breach of the collaboration agreements, and this notice, as well as other ancillary matters, are the subject of legal proceedings between Novartis and Amgen.
-Novartis disputes Amgen's allegations vigorously.
+In 2015 and 2017, Novartis and Amgen entered into agreements regarding the development and commercialization of Aimovig, which the companies co-commercialized in the US and to which Novartis has exclusive rights in all territories outside the US, excluding Japan.
+Amgen issued a termination notice in April 2019 based on an alleged material breach of the collaboration agreements, and this notice, as well as other ancillary matters, were the subject of legal proceedings between Novartis and Amgen.
+Novartis disputed Amgen's allegations vigorously.
 In 2020, the court ruled that Amgen did not have grounds to terminate the 2017 agreement and dismissed that portion of their lawsuit.
-The collaboration continues during the litigation between the companies, and will remain in force until and unless a final court decision terminates the agreements.
+In 2022, the parties reached a confidential agreement to settle all remaining claims in the litigation.
+Novartis returned its Aimovig US rights to Amgen, which is now exclusively commercializing Aimovig in the US.
+Novartis will continue to commercialize Aimovig in the rest of the world, with the exception of Japan.
+This matter is now concluded.